entrifis/gustav/README.md

 ### Required: SessionStart Hook

-Add this hook to your `.claude/settings.json` or `.claude/settings.local.json` to automatically copy Gustav's subagents at session start:
+Add this hook to your `.claude/settings.json` or `.claude/settings.local.json` to automatically copy Gustav's subagents and commands at session start:

 ```json
 {